CAD-Recode: Reverse Engineering CAD Code from Point Clouds: Introduction

 Despite recent advances in feature-based CAD reverse engineering, key limitations constrain the broader applicability of existing approaches.
 Firstly, existing methods often use customized CAD representations, such as custom CAD languages~\cite{wu2021deepcad,khan2024cad,dupont2024transcad,ma2024draw} or simplified extrusion shapes~\cite{ren2022extrudenet,li2023secad,uy2022point2cyl}, to facilitate model training.
 These representations are difficult to interpret, require post-processing to be compatible with CAD tools, and restrict design capabilities to basic operations.
-Secondly, these approaches typically rely on training dedicated networks from scratch, with some specifically designed to output language-like CAD representations~\cite{khan2024cad,dupont2024transcad}.
-This requires the networks not only to learn the geometry of the point clouds and CAD modeling, but also the syntax of the CAD sequence representation.
+Secondly, these approaches typically rely on designing networks that output language-like CAD representations~\cite{khan2024cad,dupont2024transcad} and training them from scratch.
+This requires the networks to learn not only the geometry of the point clouds, but also the syntax of the CAD sequence representation.

 In this paper, we pose the following question: \textit{In view of the recent breakthrough performance of Large Language Models (LLMs), how can their advanced language understanding be leveraged for CAD reverse engineering?}